ChetHarrison/jsdoccer/README.md

 YAML template file names should be "slugified" with a `.tpl` extention.
 Example:

-The document type "functions" should have a corresponding template `functions.tpl`.
+The syntax target type "functions" should have a corresponding template `functions.tpl`.
 At the moment templates are populated using Lodash (Underscore) templating.
-Because YAML is whitespace sensitive you may have to carefully watch where you place inline script
+Because YAML is whitespace sensitive you may have to carefully watch where you place inline script.

 Example: